X-rays Emission: a novel tool to detect Extensive Air Showers: Computational Approach

 where the summation is over all particles of the ensemble.
 We must note, however, that in this derivation the assumption of a distant observer is implicit and $\hat{n}$, consequently, is taken to be constant and equal for all particles in the ensemble \cite{ap_synchrotron_theory_1}.
 We will come back on this assumption discussing the specific case of electrons in the EAS.

-The exponential term in Eqs.~\ref{eq:double_differential_spectrum_ensemble} is the factor that takes into account the possibility of coherent synchrotron emission.
-In this regime, the energy emitted by an ensemble is proportional to the square of the number of particles in the ensemble, and the power emitted by a single particle cannot be considered independent of that emitted by another particle in the ensemble~\cite{ap_synchrotron_theory_1}.
-In the case of EAS's X-rays emission, given the geomagnetic field, the frequency of the emitted photons $\omega$ is always much larger than the ratio of the typical gyration frequency and the lowest phase shift among electrons: $\omega \gg \frac{\omega_B}{\Delta\alpha} =\frac{a}{c\Delta\alpha}$, a condition which is always satisfied in the EAS's case.
+The exponential term in Eqs.~\ref{eq:double_differential_spectrum_ensemble} takes into account the possibility of coherent synchrotron emission.
+In this coherent regime, the energy emitted by an ensemble is proportional to the square of the number of particles in the ensemble, and the power emitted by a single particle cannot be considered independent of that emitted by another particle in the ensemble~\cite{ap_synchrotron_theory_1}.
+The emission can be considered incoherent only when the frequency of the emitted photons, $\omega$, is always much larger than the ratio of the typical gyration frequency, $\omega_B$, and the lowest phase shift among electrons, $\Delta\alpha$, that is, $\omega \gg \frac{\omega_B}{\Delta\alpha} =\frac{a}{c\Delta\alpha}$.
+Given the typical strength of the geomagnetic field, this condition is always satisfied in the case of X-ray emission from an EAS.
 Therefore, in what follows we will always consider the incoherent case.
-The exponential factors under the square modulus in Eqs.~\ref{eq:double_differential_spectrum_ensemble} reduce then to a Kronecker-delta, and the differential spectra for the whole ensemble may be written simply as the sum of the spectra of its constituents,